zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/getting-started/initialization-guide.md

 * `-v <LOCAL DIRECTORY>:<DOCKER DIRECTORY>`: Mounts a volume from the host machine to the container.
 * `{{ docker_url }}:{{ docker_tag }}`: The path to the Docker image to use.
 * `/bin/bash`: The command to run inside the container, which starts a Bash shell.

-!!! tip "Source Code Developers Only: Development Container Build and Launch Process"
-    If you are developing BioNeMo Framework source code and you have checked out the repository, you can execute the following script to launch a development container from the latest checked-in changes:

-    ```bash
-    ./internal/scripts/run_dev.sh
-    ```

-    Be sure to build the development image first, after committing changes, by running:

-    ```bash
-    ./internal/scripts/build_dev_image.sh
-    ```

 ### Running a Model Training Script Inside the Container